UmarfarouqRb/Forge-Exchange/README.md

 ## Core Logic and Functionality

-The `SpotRouter`'s core logic is centered around the `swap` function.
+The `SpotRouter`'''s core logic is centered around the `swap` function.
 This function takes in the input token, output token, input amount, and a list of adapters to use for the swap.
 The `SpotRouter` then iterates through the adapters, gets a quote from each one, and executes the swap on the adapter that provides the best quote.

 ### Fallback Mechanism

 A key feature of the `SpotRouter` is its fallback mechanism.
 If an adapter fails to provide a quote or execute a swap, the `SpotRouter` will gracefully handle the error and move on to the next adapter in the list.
-This ensures that the user's swap will not fail if a single liquidity source is unavailable.
+This ensures that the user'''s swap will not fail if a single liquidity source is unavailable.

 ### Intelligent Adapters